mogest/prawn-svg/README.md

 and all combinators (` `, `>`, `+`, `~`).
 The pseudo-classes `:first-child`, `:last-child` and `:nth-child(n)` (where n is a number) also work.

+Warning: Ruby versions less than 2.6.0 have a bug in the REXML XPath implementation which means under some conditions the `+` combinator will not pick up all matching elements.
+See `stylesheets_spec.rb` for an explanation if you're stuck on an old version of Ruby.

 Pseudo-elements and the other pseudo-classes are not supported.
 Specificity ordering is implemented, but `!important` is not.